VilnaCRM-Org/php-service-template/README.md

 The synchronization is powered by the [actions-template-sync](https://github.com/AndreasAugustin/actions-template-sync) GitHub Action, which automates the process of propagating updates from this template to other projects.

 ### Handling Workflow Permissions Error

+When setting up the repository synchronization, you may encounter permission-related issues.
+Follow these steps to resolve common workflow permissions errors

 Currently, the `GITHUB_TOKEN` cannot be granted workflow permissions by default.
 You can grant the workflow permissions using a Personal Access Token (PAT) by following these steps: